Unboxed-Software/solana-course/content/token22-on-chain.md

 ```

-The remaining accounts ones that we are familiar with already and there are not any special constraints on them.
+The remaining accounts are ones that we are familiar with already and there are not any special constraints on them.

 ```rust
     pub token_program: Interface<'info, token_interface::TokenInterface>,